petkaantonov/urlparser/README.md

 //{ user: { name: { first: 'tj', last: 'holowaychuk' } } }
 ```

-If in your application you may want all modules use this parser automatically, you can do so by inserting this line at the beginning of your application:
+If you want all modules in your application to use this parser automatically, insert this line at the beginning of your application:

 ```js
 require("fast-url-parser").replace();
 ```

-Anything that now calls `require("url")` will instead get an instance of this module instead of the url parser that comes with node core.
+Anything that calls `require("url")` will now get an instance of `fast-url-parser` instead of Node.js's core `url` module.

-#Performance
+# Performance

     Petka Antonov@PETKAANTONOV-PC ~/urlparser (master)
     $ node ./benchmark/urlparser.js